Learn German Colors: The 12 Key Colors and 20 Fun Expressions for a Vibrant Vocabulary

 13. Jemanden grün und blau Schlagen

-Meaning: To beat someone up badly
+Meaning: To beat someone black and blue

 Literal Translation: To beat someone green and blue